915-Muscalagiu-AncaIoana/TODO-Prioritizer-VSCode-Extension/README.md

 ### Screenshots

+#### Autocomplete Feature
 ![Autocomplete Feature](images/autocomplete.png)

+#### Find TODOs Command
 ![Find TODOs List](images/find-todos.png)

 ## Requirements

-There are no specific requirements for this extension beyond having Visual Studio Code installed.
-It is compatible with the latest versions of Visual Studio Code, > 1.80.0.
+This extension doesn't have any particular prerequisites other than requiring Visual Studio Code to be installed.
+It works seamlessly with the most recent versions of Visual Studio Code, more precisely with version 1.80.0 and higher.

 ## Extension Settings

-Currently, the TODO Prioritizer does not require any specific settings adjustments.
+Currently, the TODO Code Tracker does not require any specific settings adjustments.
 It works out of the box with the default configuration.

 ## Known Issues

 - Occasionally, the TODO list may not refresh automatically if TODO comments are added or modified.
 A manual refresh of the list might be necessary.

 ## Release Notes
 ### 1.0.0

-Initial release of TODO Prioritizer.
+Initial release of TODO Code Tracker.

 - Autocomplete for `TODO-HIGH`, `TODO-MEDIUM`, `TODO-LOW`.
 - New command "Find TODOs" that lists and prioritizes TODO comments in your project.

-**Enjoy using TODO Prioritizer to efficiently manage and navigate your coding tasks!**
+**Enjoy using TODO Code Tracker to efficiently manage and navigate your coding tasks!**